Nothing in life is ever certain. But if you live with endometriosis, you can pretty much bet on one thing: You’re going to hurt.

 When you’re curled up in bed with a heating pad on your belly, going for a run around the neighborhood or taking a step class might not be at the top of your to-do list.
 But exercise should at least be somewhere on your mind.

 - Exercise keeps your weight in check.
 Extra body fat means more estrogen, which means worse endometriosis symptoms.

-- Exercise releases pain-relieving chemicals, called endorphins.
-After about 10 minutes of kickboxing, running, or another aerobic exercise, these potent natural painkillers kick in.
+- Exercise releases pain-relieving chemicals called endorphins.
+After about 10 minutes of kickboxing, running, or another aerobic exercise, these potent natural pain relievers kick in.
 Result: Your pain goes down, and you get a euphoric feeling as a bonus.